 You may wish to see SS.
 Pietro e Marcellino as it appeared in a 1588 Guide to Rome.
 A 1674 rather detailed guide to the churches of Rome by Filippo Titi mentions the church, but without any references to works of art it contained or its architecture.
 Apart from the 1256 inscription the interior is entirely new.

 (left) Main altar with a painting by Gaetano Lapis depicting the beheading of the two martyrs; (right-above) 1256 relief showing the two saints and a phoenix, symbol of Resurrection, above a branch of tree; (right-below) coat of arms of Pope Benedict XIV (shown because of the angel's kiss curl)

-A very recent addition to the works of art of the church: a painting by Zdirad Cech
+Two very recent additions to the works of art of the church: paintings by Zdirad Cech